madajaju/EmbracingDigitalTransformation/docs/episodes/edt-116/episode.md

 layout: posts
 title: "An Argument for a Holistic approach to Critical Infrastructure Security"
 number: 116
-permalink: EDT116
+permalink: episode-EDT116
 has_children: false
 parent: Episodes
 nav_order: 116
 tags:
+    - Critical Infrastructure
+    - IoT
+    - IT/OT Convergence
-    - EDT111
+    - OT Security
-    - EmbracingDigital
+    - Cybersecurity

-date:
+date: 2022-12-15
 guests:
     - Darren W Pulsipher
     - Steve Orrin
     - Anna Scott

-img: TBD
+img: thumbnail.png
 summary: "In this episode, Darren talks about the converance of OT and IT cybersecurity with Security expert Steve Orrin and Industrial OT expert Dr. Anna Scott"
 ---